ElektraInitiative/libelektra/.github/PULL_REQUEST_TEMPLATE.md

 ## Basics

+Check relevant points but **please do not remove entries**.
-Do not describe the purpose here but:
+Do not describe the purpose of this PR in the PR description but:

 - [ ] Short descriptions should be in the release notes (added as entry in `doc/news/_preparation_next_release.md` which contains `_(my name)_`)